-I watched a modern adaptation of Charles Dickens’s A Christmas Carol this evening and it got me started thinking about my past Christmases and what would happen if a ghost were to come and take me on a journey to revisit some of the more memorable ones.
+I’ve been on this kick lately.
+It seems like not a day goes by when I don’t watch one adaptation or another of Charles Dickens’s A Christmas Carol.
+I don’t want to call it an obsession, but it just might be.
+Then again, it’s Christmas, and who doesn’t love a good bit of Dickens during Christmas?
+Of course, thinking of Scrooge and his three ghosts…four if you count Marley…gets me thinking about my past Christmases and what would happen if a ghost were to come and take me on a journey to revisit some of the more memorable ones.

 Where would I begin?
 Which Christmases would I include?